-We’re working to set up a video platform to live stream #HOTLunch groups (more coming soon on that).
+In the future, we could potentially set up a video platform to live stream #HOTLunch groups.

 Why does Azavea support #HOTLunch?

-Azavea is organizing and hosting #HOTLunch because it’s a great fit for our mission: we apply geospatial technology and analysis for civic, social, and environmental impact.
+Azavea is organizing and hosting #HOTLunch because it’s a great fit for our mission: we apply geospatial technology, data analysis, and research for civic, social, and environmental impact.